liefery-it-legacy/blog/_posts/2018-02-27-the-mysterious-query.md

 A quick debugging showed that it took so long because a misbehaving client was submitting locations at a way too frequent rate.
-At the time that courier had around 2.5 Million locations in the database.
-Quite some, but nothing that should cause the database to take that long.
+At the time that courier had around 2.5 million locations in the database.
+That's quite a lot, but nothing that should cause the database to take that long.

 This is probably also a good time to mention that we are running _PostgreSQL 9.6_ along with _ecto 2.1.6_ and _postgrex 0.13.3_.